ChrstphrHll/npc_gen/students/Robett Grell.md

 ---
 ### Description
 - 6th year Dwarf Monk in Treskal
-- wavy red hair that's done up in a top knot, Pale Brown eyes, and Dark Brown skin
+- shoulder length frizzy grey hair that's well kept, Pale Brown eyes, and Dark Brown skin
 - Is Solitary and Impolite, and has Forgiveness as their ideal

 ### Organizations